2020 Official Coded Variety Trials

 - Seed treatments applied to seed used in the official coded variety trials

 Yield trials were planted to stand at 4.5 inches.
 Plots were planted crosswise (90°) to the cooperators’ normal farming operations, where possible.
-Plot row lengths for all official trials were maintained at 44 feet with about 37 feet harvested.
-All trials had two or four-row plots planted in four or six replications.
+Plot row lengths for all official trials were maintained at 46 feet with about 39 feet harvested.
 Planting was performed with a 12-row SRES vacuum planter.
 The GPS controlled planter gave good single seed spacing which facilitated emergence counting.
 Seed companies had the option of treating seed with Tachigaren, insecticide and a Rhizoctonia seed treatment fungicide.
-Emergence counts were taken on 24 feet of each plot.
+Emergence counts were taken on 24 feet from each plot.
 Multiple seedlings were counted as a single plant if they emerged less than one inch apart.
 The stands in all yield trials were refined by removing doubles (multiple seedlings less than 1.5 inch apart) by hand but were not further reduced.

-Roundup Powermax with Event and full rates of fungicides were applied using a pickup sprayer driven down the alleys.
-Hand weeding was used where necessary.
-The micro rate program was used on conventional trials.
-All yield trials were treated with Quadris in a band during the 6-10 leaf stage (14 oz/A since 2004) for Rhizoctonia control.
-Incognito/Agri Tin, Proline, and Headline were used for Cercospora control in 2016.
+Roundup PowerMAX with Event (water conditioning agent + surfactant) and full rates of fungicides were applied using a pickup sprayer driven down the alleys.
+Hand weeding was utilized where necessary.
+All yield trials were treated with Quadris in a band during the 6-10 leaf stage (14 oz/acre) for Rhizoctonia management.
+Treatments used for Cercospora management in 2020 included Inspire XT/Manzate, Agri Tin/Incognito, Proline/Manzate, and Priaxor/Agri Tin.
 Ground spraying was conducted by ACSC technical staff.

 RR varieties with commercial seed were planted in four-row, six replication trials.
 The RR experimental entries were planted in smaller two-row, four replication trials.
-Two applications of Roundup were made in the 4-6 (32 oz) and 8‑12 (22 oz) leaf stages.
+Two applications of Roundup PowerMAX were made in the 4-6 (32 oz/acre) and 8 – 12 (22 oz/acre) leaf stages.

-All plot rows were measured for total length after approximately 2.5 feet at each end were removed at the end of August, with skips greater than 60 inches being measured for adjustment purposes.
-Harvest was performed with two modified four-row harvesters (4310 and 4310A John Deere).
-All harvested beets of each plot were used for yield determination while one sample (approx 25 lbs) for sugar and impurity analysis was obtained from each plot.
-Quality analysis was performed at the ACSC Technical Services quality lab in Moorhead.
+All plot rows were measured for total length after approximately 3.5 feet at each end were removed at the end of August, with skips greater than 60 inches being measured for adjustment purposes.
+Harvest was performed with one customized six-row harvester (Big Red) with increased cleaning capacity.
+All harvested beets of each plot were used for yield determination while one sample (approx. 25 lbs each) for sugar, and impurity analysis was obtained from each plot.
+Quality analysis was performed at the ACSC Technical Services Quality Lab in Moorhead, MN.